Ken Shellito: International career

 Shellito made one appearance for England, against Czechoslovakia in 1963.

 Managerial career

 Chelsea

 Upon his retirement, Shellito joined the Chelsea coaching staff and took charge of the club's youth academy in 1968.
 In the summer of 1977, he was appointed manager of Chelsea, succeeding his former partner at full-back, Eddie McCreadie.
 He managed to keep Chelsea in the First Division in 1977–78, but the highlight of his tenure was a shock 4–2 win over reigning European champions Liverpool in the FA Cup.
 He left the club less than a year later, with the side at the bottom of the First Division and facing relegation.

 Cambridge United

 He was later manager of Cambridge United, before becoming a coach in Malaysia.

 Personal life

-Shellito is married to a Sabahan native, Jeany Dison and have two daughters and one son.
+Shellito was married to a Sabahan native, Jeany Dison.
+They had three children, two daughters and one son.
 One of the daughters & son is through his previous marriage in England.